 Forgotten Florida is a short drive from Fort Myers and Cape Coral.
-Driving over the “fishingest” bridge in the world along the coast of the Gulf of Mexico you’ll find much smaller towns, where the people are friendly.
+Driving over the Matlacha bridge, “the fishingest bridge in the world,” visitors will enter the quaint, quirky village of Matlacha.
+Pronounced “mat-luh-shay”.
+The island’s name comes from the Calusa word meaning “water to the chin.”

-For more than 100 years people have enjoyed fishing from the Bokeelia Fishing Pier.
+For over 100 years people have enjoyed fishing from the Bokeelia Fishing Pier.
 Located at the northern tip of Pine Island stretching into the waters of Charlotte Harbor, the Bokeelia Fishing Pier is known by many as the place to come for some of the finest fishing.

 No license required!
 Just come and enjoy the fun.
 Rod and reel rentals available and pier fees are just $8 a day from 7 a.m. to 7 p.m.